appliedtechnology/java-precourse-labs/lab-02-input-and-output/README.md

 ### Creating our Maven project

 1. In your terminal, navigate to your preferred directory and create a new Maven project via the CLI command:
-`mvn archetype:generate`
+`mvn archetype:generate DarchetypeArtifactId=maven-archetype-quickstart`
-*ps. you will need to give it some additional arguments*
+*ps. you will need to give it some additional arguments, look at the links above ;-)*

 1. Navigate into the new project directory, add the .gitignore file from this repo [.gitignore](.gitignore) and then make the project into a new `git` repo via the command `git init`